Reviews & First Drives

 Battle of the Titans: Chevrolet Corvette vs. Porsche 911 vs. Nissan GT-R

-The Chevrolet Corvette, Porsche 911, and Nissan GT-R represent very different answers to the same basic brief — build a car that goes fast and makes the driver feel something.
+The Chevrolet Corvette, Porsche 911, and Nissan GT-R represent very different answers to the same basic brief, build a car that goes fast and makes the driver feel something.
 The Corvette does it with cubic inches and rear-wheel aggression.
 The 911 does it with 60 years of engineering refinement and a rear-engine layout that still confounds physics students.
 The GT-R does it with a twin-turbocharged AWD system so sophisticated that Nissan's engineers called it a "supercomputer on wheels."
-Each approach has merit.
-Each has trade-offs.
-Here's how they actually stack up.
+The approaches are genuinely different.
+The outcome of comparing them isn't.

 Performance and Power: Raw Numbers vs. Real-World Ability

 The Corvette's engine range is genuinely broad.
-At the top sits the ZR1, producing 755 horsepower from a supercharged 6.2-litre LT5 V8 — a figure that embarrasses most European exotics at a fraction of the price.
-Even the base Stingray's 6.2-litre LT1 V8, making 495 hp in standard tune, delivers more than enough power for the vast majority of driving situations.
-The mid-engine C8 generation also introduced a 3.9-second 0–60 mph time for the base model, a number that was once the exclusive territory of six-figure supercars.
+At the top sits the ZR1, producing 1,064 horsepower from a twin-turbocharged 5.5-liter LT7 V8, a figure that embarrasses most European exotics at a fraction of the price.
+Even the base Stingray's 6.2-liter LT2 V8, making 495 hp in standard tune, delivers more than enough power for the vast majority of driving situations.
+The mid-engine C8 generation also introduced a 3.9-second 0-60 mph time for the base model, a number that was once the exclusive territory of six-figure supercars.

 The Corvette's rear-wheel-drive layout keeps things honest.
 Power goes to the back, the driver manages it, and the car rewards those who learn its limits.
-Magnetic Ride Control — standard on most trims — reads road conditions every millisecond and adjusts damping accordingly, giving the car an impressive range between comfortable cruiser and track weapon.
+Magnetic Ride Control, standard on most trims, reads road conditions every millisecond and adjusts damping accordingly, giving the car an impressive range between comfortable cruiser and track weapon.
+If the 911 is the winner on driving feel and overall completeness, the Corvette is the winner on value, and that's not a small thing.
+At around $67,000 for a base C8 Stingray, no other mid-engine sports car in the world is having this conversation.

-The GT-R's 3.8-litre twin-turbocharged V6, designated VR38DETT, produces 565 hp in standard NISMO-adjacent Premium trim.
-That engine feeds a sophisticated all-wheel-drive system through a rear-mounted dual-clutch transaxle — a layout that puts weight over the rear axle and improves balance.
-The result is a 0–60 mph time in the mid-2-second range for later models, a figure that made the GT-R genuinely shocking when it launched in 2007 at roughly $70,000 USD.
-It was outrunning Ferraris on the Nürburgring for a fraction of the cost.
+The GT-R's 3.8-liter twin-turbocharged V6, designated VR38DETT, produces 565 hp in standard Premium trim.
+That engine feeds a sophisticated all-wheel-drive system through a rear-mounted dual-clutch transaxle, a layout that puts weight over the rear axle and improves balance.
+The result is a 0-60 mph time in the mid-2-second range for later models, a figure that made the GT-R genuinely shocking when it launched in 2007 at roughly $70,000 USD.
+It was outrunning Ferraris on the Nürburgring for a fraction of the cost, and that mattered.

 The trade-off is that the AWD system and dual-clutch transmission do a great deal of the work for you.
-The GT-R is faster than its driver in many situations — which is either its greatest strength or its most significant flaw, depending on what you want from a sports car.
+The GT-R is faster than its driver in many situations, which is either its greatest strength or its most significant flaw, depending on what you want from a sports car.
+In 2007, that trade-off felt like a revelation.
+In 2024, with the platform essentially unchanged and current MSRP pushing past $115,000, the conversation is different.

 Driving Dynamics: What They Feel Like on the Road

 The 911 offers a driving experience that is more cohesive than almost anything else in this price bracket.
 The rear-engine weight bias feels counterintuitive on paper but natural in practice.
-Push too hard and the rear will rotate — but the 911 telegraphs the transition clearly enough that a skilled driver can use it.
+Push too hard and the rear will rotate, but the 911 telegraphs the transition clearly enough that a skilled driver can use it.
 Porsche's integration of performance hardware with analog feedback keeps the experience engaging even when stability systems are fully active.
+This is the reason the 911 wins: it makes you a better driver by telling you what it's doing, and it rewards the effort of learning it.

 The GT-R, by contrast, leans heavily on electronic intervention to achieve its performance numbers.
 The ATTESA E-TS Pro AWD system and the Vehicle Dynamics Control work constantly in the background.
 This produces astonishing corner exit speeds and stability at triple-digit velocities, but the car can feel somewhat removed compared to the Corvette or a 911 GT3.
-It is not a flaw — it is a design choice — but it is worth understanding before you buy.
+It is not a flaw, it is a design choice, but it is the reason the GT-R finishes third in a comparison that puts driving feel first.
+A car that is faster than its driver is impressive.
+It is not always satisfying.

 Interior Quality and Features: Where the Gap Widens